-But probably, before assembling and wiring your cockpit panels, you would like to test your configuration to be sure it wortks as you need.
-For this you may need some kind of workplace, and it should be conveniently organized for your needs.
+But before assembling and wiring your cockpit panels, you would like to test your configuration.
+For this you may need some kind of work space, and it should be conveniently organized for your needs.

-As example, here you can see my “workbench”, which is effectively used to test and debug all the new features of SimVim interface, new devices and check all problematic situations that some users have encountered.
+As example, here you can see my simple “workbench”, which is effectively used to test and debug all input/output features and quickly check all problematic situations that some users have encountered.

-This large working panel is a mobile table, which, if necessary, can be easily moved to other places, for this it is enough just to disconnect one or two cables (USB and additional power).
+This is a mobile table, which, if necessary, can be easily moved to other places, for this it is enough just to disconnect one or two cables (USB and additional power).

-This new SimVim generic test platform will be ready in a few days, so we can quickly test different configurations for all the available input/output types, more quickly react to user questions related to specific configuration options, resolve problems and make video guides.
+This is our new SimVim "generic" test panel, it help me to quickly test different configurations for all the available input/output types, more quickly react to user questions related to specific configuration options, resolve problems and make video guides.

 It's made out of an old box for 5" floppy disks, PC case plastic front covers, and this is just a small example of how to make old things work, giving them a new life, when you need to make one sample very quickly, there are always many “useless, waste” stuff around which can be utilized.